Storyflow Logo

 Pricing: Free with limits (3 boards).
 Starter from $8/user/month.
 Business from $16/user/month.

-Pros: Best team collaboration on this list, integrates with existing Miro workflow, large template library.
+Pros: Best team collaboration on this list, integrates with existing Miro workflow, large template library, strong real-time features.

-Cons: Whiteboard-shaped rather than PKM-shaped, the broader Miro environment can feel noisy for focused thinking work.
+Cons: Whiteboard-shaped rather than PKM-shaped, the broader Miro environment can feel noisy for focused thinking, per-user pricing adds up for teams.

 8. Capacities (Best Object-Typed PKM)